 Publication of Purchase Orders over €20,000

-As required under the Public Service Reform Plan published in November 2011, the Department publishes Purchase Orders for €20,000 or over on our website.
-Purchase Orders are published quarterly in arrears and reports commencing with quarter 3 2012 are available for download from the right hand side download section.
+The Department publishes Purchase Orders for €20,000 or over quarterly in arrears and they are available for download from the right hand side download section.